nmandal/longevity-compendium/src/pages/docs/sleep-metrics.md

 description: Metrics to track sleep
 ---

-The four pillars of good sleep are depth, duration, continuity, and regularity
+EARLY leverages [Oura](https://www.ouraring.com) for tracking sleep.

 ## Metrics the EARLY platform collects from Oura

 - Date
-- Bedtime: an estimate of the time you went to bed with the intention to sleep.
-- Wake Up Time: the time you got out of bed.
 - Total Sleep Duration: the total amount of time you spend in light, REM and deep sleep.
+- Bedtime Start: an estimate of the time you went to bed with the intention to sleep.
+- Bedtime End: the time you got out of bed.
 - Awake Time: the time spent awake in bed before and after falling asleep.
 - REM Sleep Duration: REM (rapid eye movement) sleep is the final sleep stage in a typical sleep cycle.
 It’s associated with dreaming, memory consolidation, learning and creativity.
 - Deep Sleep Duration: Deep sleep is the most restorative and rejuvenating sleep stage, enabling muscle growth and repair.